 A color-coded bar, representing the alarm state of the memory resources allocated to the PowerVM partition over the selected time range.
 The color of the bar changes depending on the alarm state.
-Red indicates a Fatal state, orange indicates Critical, yellow means Warning, and green is the Normal State.
+Red indicates a Fatal state, partition and are currently in use.